Charles Edward Stuart (1720-88)

 Mezzotint of Charles Edward Stuart (1720-88) after a portrait by Philippe Mercier (1689-1760).
 Within a feigned oval.
 Half length in profile to left, looking towards the viewer.
 Wig tied in a bow, wearing armour, sash over left shoulder and ermine fur edged mantle over right.
 Top-left, in the sky at the edge of the oval, a star with its rays towards the sitter.
 Latin inscription beneath the image, "AB OBICE MAJOR" ["Stronger for the obstacle" (sometimes translated as "The Great Often Fail")] within a decorative circular border, topped with a wreath.

-A rare and attractive image of "Bonnie Prince Charlie" issued anonymously at a time when an expression of loyalty to the Jacobite cause would have have grave repercussions.
+A rare and attractive image of "Bonnie Prince Charlie" issued anonymously at a time when an expression of loyalty to the Jacobite cause would have had grave repercussions.
 The print does not disclose the name of the subject but it would have been expressly clear to the supporters of the "Young Pretender".
 The star in the sky (as well as having messianic connotations) was associated with a Jacobite verse in circulation at the time:

 Tho’ God as yet forbids he wear the Crown,